SHARE

 Instructions

 • In a medium saucepan, pour 1 cup (250 ml) of the milk and all of the cream.
+Add the salt.
 Warm over medium heat until it just starts to bubble around the edge (no need to bring it to a boil).

 • Meanwhile, in a small bowl, whisk the remaining 1 cup (250 ml) milk, maple syrup, and cornstarch together.
 Remove the saucepan from the heat and whisk in the milk, maple syrup, and cornstarch mixture.